Evidence-based

 This post may contain affiliate links.
 Migraine Strong, as an Amazon Affiliate, makes a small percentage from qualified sales made through affiliate links at no cost to you.

 Tinnitus is often described as ringing, but it can also sound like hissing, buzzing, clicking, whooshing, roaring and other sounds.
 Tinnitus pitch and volume often fluctuates meaning it can be present all the time or it may come and go.
-Thankfully, there are a few things you can do to help manage the noise and reduce your overall symptoms.
-Keep reading for our top tips!

 The Allay Lamp